obophenotype/human-phenotype-ontology/.github/ISSUE_TEMPLATE/f_obsolete_term.md

 ---
-name: Obsolete term
+name: Obsolete a term
-about: Obsolete or deprecate a term in HPO
+about: Obsolete or deprecate an existing HPO term

 ---